 His family and friends are concerned.
 However, Doba is a seasoned kayaker.
 In 2010, he paddled from Africa to South America.
 He made the 3,400-mile voyage in 99 days.
 He was 64-years-old.

 Doba is the fourth person to paddle a kayak across the Atlantic, according to journalist Dave Costello.
 He was the first to do so from Africa (Dakar, Senegal) to Acara, Brazil.
 His 99-day journey is the longest kayaking voyage in history.

-With the completion of his first voyage, Doba joined “an exclusive club of solo kayak adventures,” according to Costello.
+With the completion of his first voyage, Doba joined “an exclusive club of solo kayak adventurers,” according to Costello.